-The Our Time Has Come Scholarship Program creates possibility for underrepresented students at Syracuse University.
-To date, over 1,500 scholarships have been awarded.
-For the academic year 2020-2021, 82 scholarships were awarded to 74 recipients.
-We have fourteen students that are part of the program but are not recipients of a scholarship.
-So, we have a total of 89 participants in the program.
+The Our Time Has Come Scholarship Program creates possibility for students at Syracuse University.
+To date, over 1,700 scholarships have been awarded.
+For the academic year 2022-2023, 123 scholarships were awarded to 118 recipients.
+We have seventeen students that are part of the program but are not recipients of a scholarship.
+So, we have a total of 164 participants in the program.

 In 1987, the Office of Multicultural Advancement announced the launch of the first (OTHC) Scholarship Campaign to raise $1 million to establish endowed scholarships, supporting underrepresented students from various backgrounds.
 Under the leadership of chair David Bing ’66, the campaign raised $1.2 million.
 Through the generosity of alumni, friends, foundations, and corporations, seven endowed scholarships were established.